70) LSU (#11) over Purdue, 1986

 5) Florida Gulf Coast (#15) over Georgetown, 2013

 Raise your right hand if you had ever heard of Florida Gulf Coast University before March of 2013, and then smack yourself with it for being a liar.
-A small program that had been chartered in 1991 and didn’t reach Division I until 2011, the Eagles were an unlikely choice as the first #15 seed to reach the Sweet 16.
-But they were the perfect candidate in the social media age, a brash, boisterous group that bestowed upon themselves the audacious nickname “Dunk City.”
-On a Friday night in Philadelphia, the small school with a silly name and no history converted themselves from easy fodder for an all-time elite program into a reincarnation of the heady days of Phi Slamma Jamma.
-Second-seeded Georgetown, led by Wooden Award finalist Otto Porter, basically had no idea what hit them.
+On a Friday night in Philadelphia, the small school with a silly name and no history seemingly reincarnated themselves as Phi Slamma Jamma.
+No one saw it coming, least of all the heavily favored Georgetown.
 FGCU pulled away in the second half with a 21-2 run punctuated by athletic dunk after athletic dunk, turning the game into a virtual Rucker Park-style exhibition.
 The 78-68 final was not just one of the biggest upsets in tournament history but a sea change, proof that a #15 seed could not only beat a #2 seed, but completely outclass them athletically.
-The Eagles drove the point home in round two, upending #7 seed San Diego State to become the first #15 seed in the Regional Semifinals.
-Coach Enfield quickly departed for a higher profile position with USC, but “Dunk City” has since returned twice to the NCAA Tournament, both first round losses.
+The Eagles drove the point home in round two, upending #7 seed San Diego State to become the first ever #15 seed in the Regional Semifinals.

 4) Cleveland State (#14) over Indiana, 1986